Tuition Fee and Financial Support for the Master’s Degree

 Students must meet the following requisites to apply for a grant:

 - a Degree in Psychology graduating in 2022-2023 (excluding students who have failed to complete the course within official deadline) after attending an L-24 Bachelor’s Degree course or equivalent at another University from Sigmund Freud University, with a degree score of no less than 105/110.

-- have successfully passed the admissions interview for the first year of the Master’s Degree in Psychology for the 2022-2023 academic year
+- have successfully passed the admissions interview for the first year of the Master’s Degree in Psychology for the 2023-2024 a.y.

 - ISEE certificate